Aspects of the African Healing system reflected in other systems:

 Bach flower remedies also make use of induction and the use of emotion.
 Every flower is the expression of a single emotion and using them brings specific emotions to bear on the patient who then gets to know those emotions and starts practising them.

 If we study the Taoist system of the five organs described in China and the energies that go with them we see the same elements described in detail in west Africa.
 Malidoma Some has given detailed descriptions in his books about this.
 In the Chinese system it is all about balance, and in the training of the twasa in Africa it is also about balance.
 Symbolically there is always an equal representation of the male and female principle.
 The bladders worn on the head represent male (Gall bladder) and female (bladder).
-The sticks that are carried are (male) spear and feminine (cow tail or choba).
+The sticks that are carried are (male) spear and feminine (cow tail on stick or choba).
 There are as many red beads as white beads in the strings around their necks.
 They alternate in equal quantities.

 If we study the Indian system of energy absorption through the chakras or energy wheels we see them represented in the African healer’s dress: the white head band with 12 short strings attached to where it crosses the apex of the head.
 That is the 12 petaled lotus on the top of the head.
 The band that goes around the head and circles the brow has a diamond shape in front or the two leafed or two grouped chakra on the brow.
 The long strings of sky blue beads that hang from the neck represent the colour of the neck chakra.
 The skirts have seven black bands at the bottom, the seven bodily chakra system.
 There is great emphasis on kneeling which makes you very aware of the out of body earth centre below the ground.
 The stirring of the ubulau on the head during the initiation ceremonies are clearly meant to activate and awaken the akashic memory that is in that position on the head.
 Detailed descriptions of the chakras are given by the trained observer CW Leadbeater in his book “Chakras”